athanadrian/cragcamper/README.md

 2. Choose "Custom nameservers" and add these 3

-    ns1.digitalocean.com
+    -ns1.digitalocean.com
-    ns2.digitalocean.com
+    -ns2.digitalocean.com
-    ns3.digitalocean.com
+    -ns3.digitalocean.com
-    It may take a bit to propogate
+    -It may take a bit to propogate

 # Add SSL with LetsEncrypt